ferretj/tinydnn/README.md

 # tinydnn

-`tinydnn` is a dense neural network implementation in pure NumPy.
+`tinydnn` is a dense neural network implementation in pure Numpy.